syl20bnr/spacemacs/doc/DOCUMENTATION.md

 Mastering `Helm` will make you a `Spacemacs` power user.
 Do not hesitate to read the [Helm documentation wiki][helm-doc].

+### C-z and Tab switch

+The command bound to C-z is much more useful than the one bound to Tab, so it makes sense to swap them.
+It's also recommended [here][tuhdo-tuto].

 ### Helm micro-state